ryanlohyr/NUSDegs/docs/UserGuide.md

 Completes a module (Completes a module in your schedule planner).

 #### Note:
 - The module you complete has to be first added in your schedule planner!

+- We do not check for preclusion's.
+  E.g. If you have completed/added CS2040, and the prerequisite of a module you are trying to complete is CS2040C, although they are preclusion's of each other, you are required to satisfy CS2040C!
+(It is something we hope to implement in the future!)

 ##### Format: `complete MODULE_CODE`